The Classroom Motivator

 The Scoreboard is your class motivator, a team game that advances your kids to higher and higher levels of academic and social behavior.
 Stop scolding ... start Scoreboarding!

 This new Scoreboard ties directly in to the levels within the Super Improver game!
-Award positive Wolf marks for positive behavior...negative Turtle marks for negative behavior.
+Award positive Hawk marks for positive behavior...negative Turtle marks for negative behavior.

 When your class is engaged, following classroom rules, treating each other with respect, performing transitions quickly, staying focused on tasks, mark a positive tally.
 Kids clap their hands, a One Second Party, and exclaim, “Oh, yeah!”
 When students are disengaged, off task, behaving rudely, breaking class rules, mark a negative tally.
-Your students quickly lift their shoulders and utter a Mighty Groan.
+Your students quickly rub corner of their eye and say "Wah!"

 How do I create my Scoreboard display?

-To turn every second of your class into a living video game, put the Turtle/Wolf Scoreboard on your whiteboard - the larger the display, the more hypnotic.
+To turn every second of your class into a living video game, put the Turtle/Hawk Scoreboard on your whiteboard - the larger the display, the more hypnotic.

-At the start of the year, the Scoreboard game is played Turtle versus Wolf in lower grades, and Scrub versus Varsity in upper grades, connecting it directly to the Levels in Super Improver.
+At the start of the year, the Scoreboard game is played Turtle versus Hawk in lower grades, and Scrub versus Varsity in upper grades, connecting it directly to the Levels in Super Improver.

 Upper Grades display